 (c) Joint ‘B’ Type Certificates;

 (a) A Single Holder Type certificate may be issued to an adult for himself or on behalf of a minor or a person of unsound mind of whom he is the guardian; or by a minor who has attained the age of ten years;

 (b) A Joint A Type certificate may be issued jointly to three adults payable to both the holders jointly or to the survivor,

-(c) A Joint ‘B’ Type certificate may be issued jointly to two adults payable to either of the holders or to the survivor;
+(c) A Joint ‘B’ Type certificate may be issued jointly to three adults payable to either of the holders or to the survivor;

 National Savings Certificates (NSC) are certificates issued by Department of the post, Government of India and are available at most post offices in the country.
 This Certificate can be transferred from a post office where it is registered to any other post office and it can be pledged as a security.

 Buy National Savings Certificates (NSCs) every month – Re-invest on maturity and relax – On retirement, it will fetch you monthly pension as the NSC matures.

 (Republished with Amendments)